italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

 Entity Configuration Trust Anchor
 +++++++++++++++++++++++++++++++++

-The ECs of a TA, other than the common claims of all the other members, contain also the following ones:
+The ECs of a TA, other than the common claims of all the other members, contains also the following ones:

 .. list-table::
    :widths: 20 60 20